Default Small Screen

 Although written in the North American context Mushroom expert is a valuable resource for detailed information on some of the species.

-Koukichi Maruyama's Wild Mushrooms From Tokyo has a wide range of images
+Koukichi Maruyama's Wild Mushrooms From Tokyo has a large collection of images

 Literature: